SathyaBhat/sathyasays.com/content/posts/2010-04-11-how-to-get-iphone-internet-tethering-working-in-linux.md

   - windows

 ---
-> I&#8217;ve owned couple of mobile phones now, all in increasing number of features.
+> I've owned couple of mobile phones now, all in increasing number of features.
 But the one thing that remained common amongst all of them, was the ability to use a tethered Internet connection in both Windows and Linux.
 Until I got the iPhone, that is.
 With the iPhone, I could no longer use the iPhone as a modem in Linux.
 Not anymore.
 >
 > I was recently researching about claims that Ubuntu could sync with the iPhone, even the non-jailbroken ones.
 I was a little skeptical about this.
 What I found was libimobiledevice, and the iPhone Ethernet driver for Linux.
-I&#8217;ll write on libimobiledevice at a later day.
+I'll write on libimobiledevice at a later day.

 More @ [techie-buzz][1]